gvsu-cis641/gvsu-cis641/README.md

 ## Lecture

 This class has *two* sections.
 For both, we will meet in person.
 Typically class will comprise a lecture, <!--a research paper presentation, -->discussion, and some in-class assignments sprinkled throughout.
 These are due the **next day by 11:59pm**.
 Ensure you keep up on these, as they factor into the Participation part of your grade.

-**Note**: I will not accept late in-class assignment submissions - no exceptions.

 ---